FPGAwars/apio/COMMANDS.md

 Options:
   --serial-port serial-port  Set the serial port.
-  --ftdi-idx ftdi-idx        Consider only FTDI device with given index.
   -e, --env name             Set the apio.ini env.
   -p, --project-dir path     Set the root directory for the project.
   -h, --help                 Show this message and exit.